 Wise is also gaining traction due to the variety of accounts and features they offer, such as payroll services, batch payments, Wise debit cards and application programming interface (API) payouts.
 You can even use Wise to accept freelance payments.

 Many Canadian businesses rely on Paypal too, so if you’re searching for a cheaper or more efficient cash transfer alternative for your enterprise, it may be worth checking out:

-Payoneer has a relatively big network of over 4 million users, spanning across more than 200 countries.
+Payoneer has a relatively big network of over 4 million users, spanning more than 200 countries.
 Unlike other money transfer services, their digital wallet is geared largely toward business owners, freelancers, and other professionals.
 You can use it for almost any transaction, including payments, deposits, and ATM or bank withdrawals.